marshmallow-packages/prefiller-field/README.md

 ### Supported

-Currently we have only implemented the `Text` and `Currency` field because we needed it in a project for a customer.
+Currently we have implemented the field as listed below because we needed it in a project for a customer.
 We will add more in the comming months.
 Feel free to send a pull request if you need another field for your project.
+- Text
+- Currency
+- Date
+- Select

 ### Security